enigma-reloaded/enigma-reloaded/README.md

 hUqSdA DJXcIm xJ46xctBV 7lAtXbrgE NdCIQ?
 TN2a/iNr5N Pl8SP/iA0Z 0w2ilPdE S6fy
 ```

-And decrypt it back to the original
+So he can decrypt it back to the original

 ```
 Hi there, my name is Enigma, and I'm your simple tool to ensure your messages are 100% safe 😉